Robert Willis - The Soul of Dorland

 Originally from Peru, Ledda has a heart of gold.
 She has experience and degrees in business & accounting and cares about the details that would stymee the rest of us.
 She works tirelessly for Dorland in the office and from home answering emails and scheduling residents.
 You may not realize the extent of her contributions as she is shy of taking credit for her work.

 Dorland's team has changed over the years but remains composed of people who work and strive out of love of Dorland's artists, land, flora & fauna.

 Michael Craig Carrier - The Go-To Guy & Wilderness Man

 Michael wears many hats... as a Board Member, Eco-Artist, Essayist, Rattlesnake wrangler, and Trailblazer.
 Michael learned his many skills over the years from experiences in widely diverse areas from the Marines to LA Galleries.
 He is available to create installations for events, to maintain fire clearances, chop wood, blaze trails, and sometimes fix a leaky faucet.
 A hero in so many ways!

 This is Duchess, the duchess of Dorland.
 She's the latest in a long tradition of "the colony dog" going back to those the Dorlands had in the 50s.
 Over the past 20 some years, we've had Shady, Buddy, and Leika.
 To many past residents the Dorland dog they knew is fondly remembered.

 You'll probably be welcomed by Duchess upon arrival.
 If she greets you with a bark, don't be alarmed.
 She loves people.
 She'll be so happy to see you that her greeting may be a bit over-zealous.
-Addressing her by name in a low key works best.
+If she gets too excited, just put your hand out in a "stop sign" motion and say her name in a low voice.